 When an investment app advertises free stock trades, it is normal to be suspicious.
 After all, most people understand that if something sounds too good to be true, it is probably a scam.
 As a result, many wonder whether Robinhood, the commission-free online broker is legit.
-Here’s what you need to know.
+If you are reading this, then you’re probably one of those who knows a thing or two about Robinhood tax documents.
+Well you’re in the right place, here’s what you need to know.

 What is Robinhood?